Impact

 Survey

-Next, I carried out user research to understand the user.
-I started by running a survey with 172 participants to understand the make-up of my target audience, learn more about the context of use, and get some broad insights into cooking behavior and food waste habits.
+The goal was to understand the make-up of my target audience, learn more about the context of use, and get some broad insights into cooking behavior and food waste habits.

 Survey Results